m3data/Ministry-of-Futility-Game/README.md

    ```

 5. **Run the Game**:
-   - Open `index.html` in a web browser to play the game.
+   - Simply open `index.html` in a web browser to play the game.

 ---